 - It involves being attracted to a person through emotional and physical intimacy with desire for a lasting commitment.

 - Typically, people go into mental distress when a love relationship ends.

-- The brain produces feel-good chemicals like dopamine that contribute to the euphoria seen in the early stages of a love relationship.
+- The brain produces feel-good chemicals like dopamine that contribute to the euphoria and passion seen in the early stages of a love relationship.

 What Is Lust?

 - Lust is an overwhelming desire to be intimate with a person and mainly involves satisfying physical needs.